apache/trafficcontrol/docs/source/api/v5/deliveryservice_request_comments.rst

 Response Structure
 ------------------
 :author:                   The username of the user who created the comment.
 :authorId:                 The integral, unique identifier of the user who created the comment.
-:deliveryServiceRequestId:      The integral, unique identifier of the :term:`Delivery Service Request` that the comment was posted on.
+:deliveryServiceRequestId: The integral, unique identifier of the :term:`Delivery Service Request` on which the comment was posted.
 :id:                       The integral, unique identifier of the :term:`DSR` comment.
-:lastUpdated:                   The date and time at which the user was last modified, in :rfc:`3339`
+:lastUpdated:              The date and time at which the user was last modified, in :rfc:`3339` format

+	.. versionchanged:: 5.0
+		Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 :value: The text of the comment that was posted.
 :xmlId: This is the ``xmlId`` value that you provided in the request.

 .. code-block:: http
 	:caption: Response Example